J2marketing/j2BrandKit/readme.md

 - If you only need to display one variation, its OK to just put one input into the module.
 - The font name (if more than one word) must be seperated with dashes - NOT SPACES
 - Each attribute of the font must be seperated by commas, NOT SPACES
-- Font tables can accept INFINITE inputs.
-Each color group of fontname,fontstyle,fontweight must be seperated with the & character.
+- Font tables can accept infinite inputs.
+Each color group of fontname,fontstyle,fontweight must be seperated with the | character.
+- If your font has a dash in the actual name, use the unicode character for dash &#45;

 ##### Other important info about font tables.

 **Including font files:**

-If your font has a dash in the actual name, use the unicode character for dash &#45;

 You will be mainly using these to display google fonts.
 The reference to the google font MUST be included at the top of the typography MD file for these to work correctly.
 You must go to google fonts, select the font you want to use, go to the customize tab, select all variations, and then copy the HTML ref link from that box and paste it to the head of the typography page.